I specialize in musculoskeletal pain, orthopedic, and sports injuries. The Movement Solutions assessment and treatment model is heavily influenced by:

 Functional Manual Therapy

-This process begins with a detailed history of the problems you are facing.
-This is followed by a preliminary and ongoing thorough examination and movement assessment.
-Examination is designed to reveal the 'weak links,' primary physical, and lifestyle contributors to any difficulties you are facing.
-The treatment plan is then created, customized to your goals, and implemented over the course of your return visits.
+We begin with a detailed history of the difficulties you are facing.
+Thorough examination is designed to reveal the 'weak links,' primary physical, and lifestyle contributors to the problems I will be helping you with.
+The treatment plan integrates therapeutic approaches tailored to your goals.
 We will implement multiple strategies to get you where you want to be.
-This includes: hands-on body awareness, breathing pattern, stabilization system, and movement mechanics retraining in addition to education, activity modification, and manual therapy technique.
+This includes: hands-on body awareness, stabilization and movement system, retraining in addition to education, activity modification, and manual therapy technique.